-Just days away from the most anticipated fight since coronavirus locked down the world, and I fear there may be some people sleeping on Vasyl Lomachenko.
+Just days away from the most anticipated fight since coronavirus locked down the world, there may be some people sleeping on Vasyl Lomachenko.

 A glance at social media tells me that a large percentage of boxing personnel and fans are plumping for a Teofimo Lopez victory on Saturday night.